-- 1 Copy the Contact Link ED Popup Applet, rename the copied applet with the name of the child business component for which you want to set up effective dating records, and change the business component for the applet to the history business component for the history table. - NOTE: In the List Columns for the applet, make sure that the Effective Start Date field and Effective End Date field appear in the user interface.
-Also, in the Edit List mode for the applet layout, make sure that the following controls are mapped in the web layout: NewRecord, DeletedRecord, NewQuery, EDRefreshBusComp, and CloseApplet. - 2 If you want users to have access to the functionality in the standard-interactivity client, then add the Edit mode to the applet. - 3 Compile the applet into the Siebel Repository File.
+- 1. Copy the Contact Link ED Popup Applet, rename the copied applet with the name of the child business component for which you want to set up effective dating records, and change the business component for the applet to the history business component for the history table. - Note: In the List Columns for the applet, make sure that the Effective Start Date field and Effective End Date field appear in the user interface.
+Also, in the Edit List mode for the applet layout, make sure that the following controls are mapped in the web layout: NewRecord, DeletedRecord, NewQuery, EDRefreshBusComp, and CloseApplet. - 2.
+Deliver the changes to the Integration Branch.